Gilone/fenghao.github.com/about.md

 <h4>UESTC training team for National Mathematical Contest in Modeling | Oct 2017-Oct 2018</h4>
 <h5>Team Leader, awarded the Provincial 3rd Prize of National Contest in Mathematical Modeling for College Students</h5>
 <h5>Project 1: Design pricing for moneymaking applications based on dual-objective optimization</h5>
-<p>-Applied fuction corrcoef in Matlab to calculate the relationship between impact factors; utilized the method of analyzing correlation
+<p>--Applied fuction corrcoef in Matlab to calculate the relationship between impact factors; utilized the method of analyzing correlation
-<br>-Established a dual-objective optimization model for the optimal total price and task completion
+<br>--Established a dual-objective optimization model for the optimal total price and task completion
-<br>-Utilized the power function to simulate the relationship between competition and pricing</p>
+<br>--Utilized the power function to simulate the relationship between competition and pricing</p>

 <h5>Project 2: Sun shadow location model based on simulated annealing algorithm</h5>
-<p>-Established a single-objective optimization model based on least squares; employed the simulated annealing algorithm to solve it</p>
+<p>--Established a single-objective optimization model based on least squares; employed the simulated annealing algorithm to solve it</p>

 <h5>Project 3: Analyzing the competition results of a famous athlete Lin Dan and predicting the upcoming result</h5>
-<p>-Preprocessed data; analyzed technical indexes by Spectral Clustering
+<p>--Preprocessed data; analyzed technical indexes by Spectral Clustering
-<br>-Analyzed the functional relation of competition result and 39 technical variables based on regression analysis</p>
+<br>--Analyzed the functional relation of competition result and 39 technical variables based on regression analysis</p>

 <h5>Project 4: A dynamic scheduling model using the Genetic Algorithm</h5>
-<p>-Applied the Genetic Algorithm with dual codes and constraints in the evolutionary step; generated the optimal scheduling sequence</p>
+<p>--Applied the Genetic Algorithm with dual codes and constraints in the evolutionary step; generated the optimal scheduling sequence</p>

 <h5>Project 5: The influence of the opening of the community on the surrounding roads</h5>
-<p>-Utilized the simulation modelling method based on VISSIM to established a model simulating traffic conditions
+<p>--Utilized the simulation modelling method based on VISSIM to established a model simulating traffic conditions
-<br>-Conducted quantitative measurement about the impact of three residential types on the traffic</p>
+<br>--Conducted quantitative measurement about the impact of three residential types on the traffic</p>

 <h3>SKILLS</h3>
 <hr style="height:3px;border:none;border-top:3px ridge black;" />